Tuition, fees and other costs (before your merit and need-based aid are applied)

-Students who take fewer than 12 semester hours in a semester are billed $1,485 per semester hour instead of the full tuition.
+Students who take fewer than 12 semester hours in a semester are billed a per semester hour instead of the full tuition.

-Susquehanna requires that all international students to have health and accident insurance which will be billed directly to your account.
+Susquehanna requires all international students have health and accident insurance which will be billed directly to your account.

 Activity and health fees

 Student activity and health fees are mandatory for all full-time enrolled students, including those studying abroad.
 These fees are not refundable.

 Interest is charged at 1.5 percent per month on the unpaid past-due balance including any accumulated interest.
 A past-due balance is the previous balance less any payments received during the month and does not include current month charges.
 Students are responsible for payment of all costs, which may include accrued interest charges, collection fees and attorney fees, incurred by the university in collecting balances.

 Additional fees may be charged for individual courses.
 Students pay an additional $375 per semester for individual music lessons (30 minutes per week) that are not required to complete their degree.
 Music fees are posted to student accounts by the end of September for the fall semester and the end of February for the spring semester.